 During its premiere on Tuesday night, “The Dead Don’t Die” was simultaneously screened in almost 600 cinemas all over France.
 While the film will only be released in the U.K. on the 12th of July, it will be worth the wait.

-With an astounding witty script, beautifully and precisely shot screens without being over the top and stunning acting performances, director Jarmusch made a film, well, just to die for.
+With an astounding witty script, beautifully and precisely shot scenes without being over the top and stunning acting performances, director Jarmusch made a film, well, just to die for.